Families of self-inverse functions and dilogarithm identities: Geometric properties of gemini functions versus the representation of a dilogarithm

 This shape factor $a\approx+2.393308$ or more generally the argument value -2.393308 for a dilogarithm is special.
 If the argument of the dilogarithm is $-2.393308$ then its exact value consists only the $\pi^{2}$-term.
-On the other hand, if the argument of the dilogarihm is a reciprocal of $-2.393308$, i.e., $-\frac{1}{2.393308}$ then the exact value consists only the logarithmic term.
+On the other hand, if the argument of the dilogarihm is a reciprocal of $-2.393308$, i.e., -0.417831 then the exact value consists only the logarithmic term.
 Is this value -2.393308 the only one with this property, or are there other respective values with this same property, or can there be an infinite amount of this kind of values?
-The property is simply as follows: Let $\operatorname{Li_{2}}(-a)=-n\pi^{2}$ and $\operatorname{Li_{2}}(-\frac{1}{a})=-m\ln^{2}(a)$ in such a way that $m$ and $n$ are arbitrary real numbers, i.e., $m, n \in \mathbb{R}$.
-We set a following conjecture.
-Does there exist more than one such an argument pair satisfying this requirement?
+The property is simply as follows: Let $\operatorname{Li_{2}}(-a)=-n\pi^{2}$ and $\operatorname{Li_{2}}(-\frac{1}{a})=-m\ln^{2}(a)$ in such a way that $m$ and $n$ are arbitrary rational numbers, i.e., $m, n \in \mathbb{Q}$.